Binary-Kitchen/SolderingTutorial/README.md

 - Difficulty: **2/5**

 ### [Rainbow Unicorn 1](RainbowUnicorn01/)
-This unicorn will bright up your life.
+This unicorn will brighten up your life.
 The hair is glowing in all colours of the rainbow due to RGB-LEDs on the back.
 The soldering kit is very simple and easy to assemble.

 <img src="RainbowUnicorn01/manual/images/thumbnail.jpg" width=400px alt="Rainbow Unicorn">